-Support for each mother and baby varies depending on their individual needs, but the three venues of support Birth Doulas are trained to provide fall under the categories of informational, emotional and physical support.
+Support for each birthing parent and baby varies depending on their individual needs, but the three venues of support Birth Doulas are trained to provide fall under the categories of Informational, Emotional and Physical Support.

-The short answer is that Birth Doulas provide caring, professional non-medical support to mothers and partners before, during and after the birth of their baby.
+The short answer is that Birth Doulas provide caring, professional non-medical support to birthing parents and their partners before, during and after the birth of their baby.

 The longer answer is that Birth Doulas are an indispensable part of your birthing team who aren’t trained to deliver babies, but are highly trained professionals whose scope of care includes:

 A comprehensive knowledge of the physiological aspects of childbirth

 An experiential awareness of the stages of labour and which positions are most conducive to maintaining baby’s optimal positioning

 An exhaustive know-how regarding birth options